kostya-sus/AudienceBooking/docs/home.md

  [/Event/{eventId}](controllers/event_controller.md#get_event)
  * If user enters email and clicks join button, email is validated and then ajax POST request to [/Event/Participate/{email}](controllers/event_controller.md#participate) is sent.
 If respond indicated fail, fail reason is displayed in popup dialog.
+Otherwise success message is displayed.

 ### Logged in user
 * If user clicks on free cell, popup for new event creation is shown.